QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/d/d.md

 ### Equipment

 Begin with a good tripod or table mount that allows you to stabilize your camera.
 In the archive, mark the picture field of the camera on the table where you are working so that you can quickly take pictures without checking the camera screen.
 A remote control for the camera will greatly facilitate your work.
-High quality images take up significant space and the number of mages you take in a typical day in the archives will drain a camera’s battery.
+High quality images take up significant space and the number of images you take in a typical day in the archives will drain a camera’s battery.
 Make sure to bring additional storage cards and batteries.

 #### Phone vs. Camera